jseric/raspberry-jammer/README.md

 ## What you will need (Hardware):
 - A raspberry Pi with a built in wireless network card (for example, Raspberry Pi 3B)
-- A USB WiFi card
+- A USB WiFi card with monitor mode
 - SD card (with min.
 16 GB of memory)

 ## What you will need (Software on Raspberry Pi):